manoj-r/100DaysOfMLCode/README.md

 Clear understanding, Yesterday I was probably heavily distracted.
 Machine Learning using Java - Safaribooks looks intersting Saw a link about python in 1 month inluding keras, numpy

+## Day 13

+Progress:
+Logistic Regression
+Multi class classification
+one-vs-all/one-vs-rest
+Overfitting, underfitting
+How to address overfitting - reduce number of features, regularization Regularization

+Thoughts:
+Need to start some python course on the side.